 Aside from trying to get there as soon as possible (long lines form at the entrance), don't miss the views of the Blue Mosque from the windows on the second floor.

-From November until mid-April, from 9 am to 5 pm (from the middle of April to October until 7 pm).
+From November until March from 9 am to 5 pm (from April to October until 7 pm).

 Adults: 60 Lira.